beyondrisks/beyondrisks.github.io/docs/_posts/2022-01-23-SAS-to-Python-Read-Binary-Data.markdown

 ---
 layout: single
 title:  "SAS to Python: Read Binary Numerical Data"
-date:   2022-01-23
+last_modified_at: 2022-02-04
 classes: wide
+categories:
+  - code
+  - SAS
-categories: code SAS Python
+  - Python
 ---

-In this artical we will discuss the difference in reading binary numerical data between SAS and Python.
+In this article we will discuss the difference in reading binary numerical data between SAS and Python.

 ## Byte Order